rhavens/subleasy/README.md

 ### v0.1

-Added likes - users can now say they're interested in a particular sublet New styling in the navbar
+Added likes - users can now say they're interested in a particular sublet.
+New styling in the navbar.

 ### v0 (Alpha)